Kactoos

 Kactoos is a defunct social network service and group buying site created by Kactoos Group and headquartered in Miami, Florida.
-Its slogan is "Shop together and save".
-Kactoos is available in Spanish and Portuguese.
+Its slogan was "Shop together and save".
+Kactoos was available in Spanish and Portuguese.

-The site is not an online store, but a shopping platform that allows users to join groups in order to buy a particular item.
+The site was not an online store, but a group buying shopping platform that allows users to join groups in order to buy a particular item.
 The more users join a specific product's group, the lower will its price be.
-This mechanism is known as Tuangou.